daodu-tobi/Nrega-Analysis--Power-Bi/README.md

    #### INSIGHT FROM BUDGET ALLOCATION ANALYSIS

-    - States with higher number of districts got higher budgets, however, WEST BENGAL had no budget all despite of it high number of districts.
+    - States with higher number of districts got higher budgets, however, WEST BENGAL had no budget all despite high number of districts.

     - Higher budgets in states with many districts resulted higher in number of employment

      - With reduced budgets, employment rates in states reduced drastically.